Alan J. Gow

 Alan James Gow (born 23 June 1955) is the chief executive of the British Touring Car Championship (BTCC) and president of the FIA (Fédération Internationale de l'Automobile) Touring Car Commission.
-He was born in Melbourne, Australia and lives in Surrey, England.
+He was born in Melbourne, Australia, and lives in Surrey, England.

-A lifelong entrant and competitor in Australian motorsport, Gow had business interests in Melbourne-based car dealerships and commercial property developments.
-From there, he became involved in the famous Australian racing team run by the legendary Peter Brock and would become a partner/managing director/team principal, whilst also helping to found TEGA – the Australian Touring Car Entrants Group – who are the administrators of, and own the rights to, the V8 Supercar Championship.
+A lifelong entrant and competitor in Australian motorsport, Gow had business interests in Melbourne based car dealerships and commercial property developments.
+From there, he became involved in the Holden Dealer Team owned by Peter Brock and would become a partner/managing director/team principal, whilst also helping to found TEGA – the Australian Touring Car Entrants Group – who are the administrators of, and own the rights to, the V8 Supercar Championship.

-He emigrated to the UK in 1990 and formed TOCA Limited.
-TOCA then purchased the rights to the BTCC in 1991 and proceeded to turn the championship into the largest of its type in the world, and one of the most widely watched motorsport series around the globe.
+He emigrated to England at the end of 1990 and formed TOCA that purchased the rights to the BTCC in 1991 and proceeded to turn the championship into the largest of its type in the world, and one of the most widely watched motorsport series around the globe.

-Gow was also a partner in TOCA Australia – which ran the now defunct Australian Super Touring Championship (ASTCC) during the 1990s – as well as in the North American Touring Car Championship (NATCC), which ran for two years.
+Gow was also a partner in TOCA Australia – which ran the now defunct Australian Super Touring Championship during the 1990s – as well as in the North American Touring Car Championship, which ran for two years.
 Both series used regulations similar to those found in the BTCC during the same period.

-In 2000, TOCA was sold to the American company Octagon Motorsport (part of the US NASDAQ listed Interpublic group) and Gow took a "sabbatical" from managing the BTCC.
+In 2000, TOCA was sold to the American company Octagon Motorsport (part of the Nasdaq listed Interpublic group) and Gow took a "sabbatical" from managing the BTCC.
 He retained and licensed the use of the TOCA name for interactive video gaming, and the TOCA Touring Car series became one of the biggest-selling, and most popular, games of its type in the world.

 In 2003 Octagon relinquished their ownership of TOCA and the BTCC.
 A new company (BARC TOCA Ltd) was formed to take over management of the championship and Gow was appointed as chief executive; returning to take charge and rebuild the championship after it had floundered under the previous management.

 The series soon saw an upturn in fortunes, with the following season being one Gow felt was the 'best for many years' and has gone from strength to strength ever since.